-Once you have pulsed all of the steak in the Cuisinart food processor, you can decide how much you want for your burgers.
-I kept 1 pound to make 3 burgers for myself and John and I froze the other two pounds for a later use.
+Once you have pulled all of the steaks in the Cuisinart food processor, you can decide how much you want for your burgers.
+I kept 1 pound to make 3 burgers for myself and Rahul and I froze the other two pounds for a later use.

 - 16 ounces chuck steak

 - 1/2 teaspoon black pepper

 - 1/2 teaspoon onion powder